tdmalone/slackemon/README.md

     1. Click Save Changes, then at the top of the page, click the button to install the app to your team, giving it the permissions it asks for.
 Make a note of your OAuth Access Token.
         * _At this point, if you are on a free Slack team, Slackémon will take up one of your 10 available integrations.
 If you have already used your 10 integrations, you'll need to completely remove one at `https://YOUR-DOMAIN.slack.com/apps/manage` before you can add Slackémon - or alternatively, upgrade to a paid Slack plan._
 1. Head back to the 'Basic Information' page for your app, and scroll down to your app's credentials section.
 Make a note of the _Verification Token_.
+   * You may also like to set up an icon for your app to make messages from it look slightly nicer - [this Pokéball](https://raw.githubusercontent.com/tdmalone/slackemon/master/_images/emoji/pokeball.png) makes a good icon!
 1. Set up your environment variables, either by copying `.env.example` to `.env` (development mode only - see instructions in the file), or setting the variables within your environment (recommended).
 Either way, see the `.env.example` file for instructions on the variables to set.
 1. In your system's crontab (eg. `crontab -e` on a Linux machine, or find the Cron option in your hosting control panel), set up `cron.php` to run every minute, sending through the cron token you created earlier.
     * If you're invoking via the command line, you can use eg. `php /path/to/cron.php --token=XXXXXXXXXXXXXXXXXXXX`
     * If you're invoking via a GET request, you can use eg. `http://example.com/slackemon/cron.php?token=XXXXXXXXXXXXXXXXXXXX`
 1. TODO: Add steps for installing custom emoji, including Pokémon & type emoji
-1. TODO: Add steps for cloning [PokeCSS](https://github.com/metaunicorn/pokecss-media) to your install
+1. TODO: Add steps for forking and linking to [PokeCSS Media](https://github.com/tdmalone/pokecss-media)

 ## Future enhancements